shriyaas07/NVIDIA-Financial-Analytics-Web-App/Readme.md

 # Disclaimer

-This project is created solely for educational and research purposes as part of a business analytics learning module.

-It is not affiliated with or endorsed by NVIDIA Corporation, and the data used is for demonstration only, not for financial trading or investment advice.
+This project is created solely for educational purpose only and is not affiliated with or endorsed by NVIDIA Corporation